ePages-de/epages-devportal/_posts/2019/2019-11-12-recap-of-devoxx-ukraine-2019.md

 * onSubscribe(Subscription s)
 * onComplete()

-If the developer understands the above-listed bullet points, then he already made great progress and can easily use the rest Reactive Spring functionalities.
+If a developer understands the above-listed bullet points, then they already made great progress and can easily use the rest Reactive Spring functionalities.
 Another part of the presentation was about “R2DBC – Reactive Relational Database Connectivity” driver.
-Together with this driver, the Reactive Spring gets a great opportunity to make a powerful web application using a non-blocking database connection.
+Together with this driver, Reactive Spring gets a great opportunity to make a powerful web application using a non-blocking database connection.
-Listening to this presentation I understood how great is to use a new version of Java and how it increases programming code efficiency.
+Listening to this talk I understood how great is to use a new version of Java and how it increases programming code efficiency.
-For those who do not know where to start learning the Reactive Spring the presentation from Josh Long is a great start.
+For those who do not know where to start learning Reactive Spring the presentation of Josh Long is a great start.

 ### Design principles for the effective developer, [Sebastian Daschner](https://twitter.com/DaschnerS){:target="_blank"}

-{% image_custom image="/assets/img/pages/blog/images/devoxx-ukr.png" width="20" lightbox align="right" %}
+{% image_custom image="/assets/img/pages/blog/images/devoxx-ukr.jpg" width="20" lightbox align="right" %}

-It was a great presentation about managing projects and how to manage applications using a productive architecture design approach.
+It was a great talk about managing projects and how to manage applications using a productive architecture design approach.
-The presentation showhed an example how important it is to use proper abstractions to aggregate classes by domain and apply Domain-Driven Design (DDD).
+Sebastian showed an example of how important it is to use proper abstractions to aggregate classes by domain and apply Domain-Driven Design (DDD).
 I have seen many applications that after some time became too large and maintaining them costs more and more resources.
-Even finding programming code among all other classes might cost a lot of effort what does not make the work more productive.
+Even finding programming code among all other classes might cost a lot of effort and does not make the work more productive.
 Only after starting using Domain-Driven Design I knew how easy I can navigate in the application to find a required functionality.
-I think using of Domain-Driven Design is a matter of practice.
+I think using Domain-Driven Design is a matter of practice.

 ### What else?

 I would also like to emphasize these presentations:

-1. Pain and gain of introducing Kafka in Microservices architecture at eBay by Grygoriy Gonchar and Christiane Lemke.
+1. Pain and gain of introducing Kafka in Microservices architecture at eBay by [Grygoriy Gonchar](https://twitter.com/ggonchar){:target="_blank"} and Christiane Lemke.
-It was a great chance to get to know the experience of an ecommerce company how to apply a microservices architecture to the existing product.
+It was a great chance to get to know the experience of an ecommerce company on how to apply a microservices architecture to the existing product.
 2. Java.
-Migrating to 11 in real app by Piotr Przybył.
+Migrating to 11 in real app by [Piotr Przybył](https://twitter.com/piotrprz?lang=en){:target="_blank"}.
 In this presentation the speaker explained and showed what comes with the new Java version, mentioned the importance of automated testing for the upcoming Java version updates as well as pointed out to not forget to read the documentation.

 ## Summary